crh225/ARMServicePortal/.mcp/arm-portal.context.md

 - Pull request approval (whether a change proceeds)
 - Production promotion approval (two-reviewer gate)

-Automation owns execution within those boundaries but cannot bypass approval gates or modify policy configurations.
+Automation owns execution within those boundaries but cannot bypass approval gates, modify policy configurations, or introduce new execution paths.

+The portal may surface information derived from Git, Terraform state, and Azure, but does not own or mutate authoritative data directly.

 ## Scope